-- An individual's personal measure of belief that the event will occur. - e.g., P(the stock market will go up tomorrow). - Needs to be "coherent" to be workable. - e.g., P(stock market goes up tomorrow) = .6 and P(stock market goes down tomorrow) = .7 are inconsistent.
+- An individual's subjective probability of an event is the individual's personal measure of belief that the event will occur - e.g., P(the stock market will go up tomorrow). - Needs to be "coherent" to be workable. - e.g., P(stock market goes up tomorrow) = .6 and P(stock market goes down tomorrow) = .7 are inconsistent.